rohithgowthamg4927/egain-lms/README.md

 - Real-time updates

 ### Analytics & Reporting

 - Dashboard metrics
 - Student performance tracking
 - Attendance analytics
 - Course progress monitoring
 - Resource usage statistics

+## Contributing

+We welcome contributions from the community!
+Here's how you can help:

+1. **Fork** the repository
+2. Create a new **branch** for your feature or bugfix
+3. Make your changes
+4. Submit a **pull request**

+### Guidelines

+- Follow the existing code style
+- Write clear commit messages
+- Add tests for new features
+- Update documentation as needed
+- Ensure all tests pass

+### Reporting Issues

+- Use the issue tracker to report bugs
+- Include steps to reproduce
+- Provide environment details
+- Add screenshots if relevant

 ## Technical Implementation

 ### Frontend Architecture

 - Component-based architecture
 - Custom hooks for business logic
 - Responsive design